One Big Beautiful Bill Act

 We can help you plan for any major tax events such as these law changes, retirement, home sales, inheritance, and many other tax matters.

-Please do not hesitate to reach out via e-mail at Jennifer@nsocpa.com to schedule an appointment.
+Please do not hesitate to reach out via phone or e-mail Jennifer at Jennifer@nsocpa.com to schedule an appointment.